jli2011/conchecktion/README.md

 **Description:**

-This code is used to display a prompt once an internet connection is detected.
-This is, in a way, a continuous ping test to the internet that lets users know once the internet is online.
+This code displays a prompt once an internet connection is detected.
+This is, in a way, a continuous ping test to the internet that lets users know once the internet is online or back online.

 **Requirements:**